 - The Vice-President of the United States

-It is in your best interest to request a nomination from any available source.
+It is in your best interest to request a nomination from any source for which you are eligible.

 What is the difference between a nomination and an appointment?

 A nomination is the authority from a nominating source (see above) for a candidate to be considered for entrance by an academy.
 An appointment is the actual slot for admission from the candidate’s preferred academy.